In South Sudan, iguacu recommends:

 The situation on the ground

 The consequences of the prolonged conflict on the South Sudanese population are catastrophic.
-More than 7 million people are now in desperate need of humanitarian support.
+More than 7.5 million people are now in desperate need of humanitarian support.
 While most South Sudanese rely on subsistence agriculture for their livelihood, continued violence, forced displacement and inability to plant or harvest during rainy seasons have greatly escalated the numbers of people with limited access to food.
 It is estimated that, by July, half the population of South Sudan will face hunger.
-Since the beginning of the fighting, more than 3 million people have fled their homes.
-Almost 2 million people are internally displaced and another 1.5 million people have fled to neighbouring countries.
+Since the beginning of the fighting, more than almost 4 million people have fled their homes.
+2 million people are internally displaced and another 1.9 million people have fled to neighbouring countries.

 South Sudan remains a desperate and unforgiving place for many, and yet there are exceptional humanitarian workers on the ground bringing hope and relief to some of the world’s most deprived communities.